pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 In a console window, pointed at the root of this project, run `npm run start-exercise-12`.

 This should open a browser window pointed at localhost:3000, showing a web app titled "Exercise 12: React Context", and our three adorable kitten friends in the purple theme.
+There is a button in the top right that says "Change Theme", but it doesn't do anything yet.

-If it doesn't, ask your neighbor for assistance or raise your hand.
+If you're not seeing this, ask your neighbor for assistance or raise your hand.

 ### Static theme

 We've modified the CSS Modules coming into this exercise, so that they render based on a static theme.
-The static theme is defined in `./theme/static/index.js`.
+The static theme is defined in `./theme/static.js`.
 If you change the static theme, the UI will reflect it.

-👉 Change the exported value in `./theme/static/index.js` from `green` to `purple`.
+👉 Change the exported value in `./theme/static.js` from `green` to `purple`.

 In your browser, you should see the theme change from green to purple.